Get E-Book

 fs.createWriteStream('./data.json.gz')

-);Here the chunks move from disk through compression to a new file.
-Memory stays bounded by stream buffers and transform state, not by the total input size.
+The file moves from disk through compression into a new file.
+Memory stays bounded by stream buffers and transform state, not by the full input size.

 Serving Files over HTTP